 Register your contact information by submitting part one of the application now.
 We’ll share more details about Gap Year and notify you when it’s time to apply.
-If you’re applying for August or October 2016, you can complete your application now at info.uncollege.org/apply.
+If you’re applying for Cohort 12 which begins October 8, you can start your application now here.

-If we like your application, we'll invite you to schedule a phone interview with a member of our admissions team.
+If we like your application, we'll invite you to schedule a video interview with a member of our admissions team.
 The interview is casual – it’s a chance for you to tell us more about your goals and motivations for taking a Gap Year and for us to answer any questions that you have about the program.

 3. Entry & Enrollment

 After you've been accepted:

-1. Upon notification of your acceptance to the program, you’ll submit a non-refundable deposit of $250 to hold your spot in the cohort of your choice.
+1. Upon notification of your admission to the program, you’ll submit an initial deposit of $250 to hold your spot in the cohort.

-3. After your initial deposit is received, our Voyage coordinator will reach out with details about each of our Voyage destinations.
-Approximately four months prior to the start of the cohort, we'll set up time with you to chat by phone about Voyage details and to register for your Voyage travel.
-At that time a second deposit of $1,750 is due to confirm your Voyage accommodations.
+2. After your initial deposit is received, our Voyage team will reach out with details about each of our Voyage destinations.
+Approximately five months prior to the start of the cohort, we'll set up time with you to chat by phone about Voyage details and to register for your Voyage travel.
+A second deposit of $1,750 is due to confirm your Voyage accommodations.
 Since spots in each Voyage location are assigned on a space available basis, it is to the participant’s advantage to submit the Voyage deposit as soon as possible.
 The Voyage deposit is non-refundable.

 Non-discrimination statement: UnCollege does not discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status in any of its activities or operations.